illuminatianon/comfyui-csvwildcards/README.md

 1. Simple wildcards: `{filename}` or `{directory/filename}`
 2. CSV-based wildcards: `{csv:filename:column}` or `{csv:directory/filename:column}`

-### Simple Wildcards
+### Directory Organization

-For simple wildcards, create text files in the `data` directory.
-You can organize them in subdirectories of any depth:
+You can organize your wildcard files in the `data` directory using subdirectories of any depth:

 ```
 data/
+  # Direct files in root
-  animal.txt              # Direct file
+  animal.txt              # Simple wildcard file
+  monster.txt            # Can coexist with directory of same name
-  monster.txt            # Direct file
+  monster.csv           # CSV file in root

+  # Subdirectories
-  monster/              # Directory
+  monster/              # Directory with same name as file above
     types.txt
     abilities.txt

-  pokemon/
+  pokemon/              # Deep directory structure example
     gen1/
       types.txt
-      moves.txt
+      moves.csv
+      abilities.csv
     gen2/
       types.txt
-      moves.txt
+      moves.csv
 ```

-Each text file should contain one option per line.
+Key points about directory structure:
+- Files can exist at any depth
+- Both .txt and .csv files can be organized in directories
+- A file and directory can share the same name (e.g., `monster.txt` and `monster/`)
+- When a name exists as both file and directory:
+  - Using `{name}` will use the file (e.g., `{monster}` uses `monster.txt`)
+  - Using `{name/file}` will look in the directory (e.g., `{monster/types}` uses `monster/types.txt`)

+### Simple Wildcards

+Simple wildcards use text files where each line is a possible value.
 For example, `animal.txt`:
 ```
 wolf
 dragon